tmpvar/weld/README.md

 </code></pre>

 ### element parameter
-This is the target html which will be used as the template.
+This is the target node that will be used as the template.

 ### data parameter
-Could be any data, an object an array, an array of objects, etc.
+This could be any data, an object an array, an array of objects, etc.

 ### config parameter
 An object literal (optional), can include any of the following...